Contact Us for a Free Consultation (213) 542-0979

 I Was Served With A Subpoena To Testify Before A Grand Jury, What Do I Do?

-If you have been served with a subpoena, your first move should be to contact a federal criminal defense attorney who knows the jurisdiction where your case is pending.
-Let them take a look at the grand jury subpoena and see exactly what is listed and whether or not there are any objections to what is listed.
-Let the attorney help you make the decision on how you are going to respond to the subpoena and whether you risk incriminating yourself by responding.
+Let them look at the grand jury subpoena and see exactly what is listed and whether or not there are any objections to it.
+Could you let the attorney help you decide how you will respond to the subpoena and whether you risk incriminating yourself by responding?

 There Is A Federal Warrant For My Arrest, What Should I Do?

-If there is a federal warrant for your arrest, the first thing you should do is contact a federal criminal defense attorney.
-Get a list of questions together.
-When you meet with your attorney for the purpose of potentially retaining them you are protected by the attorney-client privilege, so anything you say cannot be used against you or repeated to anyone.
-Be honest and forthright with the attorney, because he or she is not going to be able to properly advise you if you do not give them accurate, information.
-Your attorney will assist you to protect your freedom, your rights, and your reputation.
+When you meet with your attorney to potentially retain them, you are protected by the attorney-client privilege, so anything you say cannot be used against you or repeated to anyone.
+Be honest and forthright with the attorney because they can only properly advise you if you give them accurate information.
+Your attorney will help you protect your freedom, rights, and reputation.

 Is It True If I Am Going To Be Indicted, I Will Know Shortly After If I Will Be Arrested?